- Dr Anna French (Director: Department of History)

 - Dr Marios Costambeys (Department of History)

-- Dr Clare Downham (Irish Studies)
+- Dr Clare Downham (Institute of Irish Studies)

 - Dr Martin Heale (Department of History)